fayz5/gallery/README.md

 For convenience purposes all the database related configurations are kept in one file which is located in 'includes/config.php'.
 From there one can change all the parameters required for connecting to and using the database.
-Additionally, I have created several independent functions that simplifies certain tasks (i.e., logging, outputting success or error messages and etc) and stored the in 'includes/functions.php'.
+Additionally, I have created several independent functions that simplify certain tasks (i.e., logging, outputting success or error messages and etc.) and stored the in 'includes/functions.php'.

 Project uses object oriented approach, and creates several classes for working with database, query results, sessions and files.

 Files containing classes and the description of their purposes:
 - 'includes/database.php' file contains a class that simply a wrapper around mysqli and responsible for opening and closing connections to database, perform queries and etc.

 - In this project every record in the database viewed as a database object or in other words instance of the DatabaseObject class ('includes/database_object.php').
-User('includes/user.php') and Photograph('includes/photograph.php') classes extend DatabaseObject class and inherit its attributes and methods for performing CRUD operations.
+User('includes/user.php') and Photograph('includes/photograph.php') classes extend DatabaseObject class and inherit its attributes and methods for performing CRUD operations on relevant records.

 - All the session related functionality is organized in the form of a Session class ('includes/session.php').